 Hip-Hop music star Christopher Wallace, better known as Biggie Smalls or The Notorious B.I.G., was part of an East Coast-West Coast rap rivalry that included Tupac Shakur and Sean “P. Diddy” Combs.
 A year after Shakur was murdered, Notorious B.I.G. was preparing to release his second album when he was gunned down at the age of twenty-four as he left a party in Los Angeles.
 The album soared to #1 on the charts posthumously.
 Notorious B.I.G. is ranked as one of the top rappers of all time.

 Christopher Wallace was born in New York on May 21, 1972.
 His mother Voletta Wallace was a Jamaican pre-school teacher.
 His father Selwyn Latore was a welder and a politician.
 Wallace’s father deserted his family leaving his mother to raise him in Brooklyn.
 Voletta Wallace worked two jobs to provide the income that allowed her son to attend private school as a child.
-Although Wallace was a good student, by the age of 12 he was dealing drugs and as a teen fell into a life of crime.
+Although Wallace was a good student, by the age of twelve he was dealing drugs and as a teen fell into a life of crime.
 He would be arrested numerous times during his short life.

 Eventually Wallace attended Brooklyn’s George Westinghouse High School, and after school he jammed with jazz saxophonist Donald Harrison.
-Wallace dropped out of high school at 17 with aspirations of becoming a rap superstar following his idols Run-DMC and Big Daddy Kane.
+Wallace dropped out of high school at seventeen with aspirations of becoming a rap superstar following his idols Run-DMC and Big Daddy Kane.

-On March 25, 1997 Notorious B.I.G.’s second album Life After Death was released posthumously.
-In 2000 the album was certified Diamond in sales, meaning that it sold more than 10,000,000 copies.
+On March 25, 1997, Notorious B.I.G.’s second album, Life After Death, was released posthumously.
+In 2000, the album was certified Diamond in sales, meaning that it sold more than 10,000,000 copies.
 Life After Death was one of the few albums in any genre to hold this distinction, making it one of the highest selling hip-hop albums of all time.